albertopasi/laplace-v2.0/BLOG.md

 ### 3.2: Swag Laplace Results

-Investigating the `SwagLaplace` variant yielded a surprising and highly informative set of results.
-The motivation was to test if using the empirical posterior distribution from Stochastic Weight Averaging-Gaussian (SWAG) could provide a more robust and effective prior for a subsequent Laplace approximation.

-The results on the MNIST OOD task are summarized in the table below, which includes our swag_laplace variant alongside the reproduced baselines:

-From these results, we can draw several conclusions:

-1. **Failure to Reduce Overconfidence:** The most critical finding is that the `swag_laplace` variant not only fails to reduce overconfidence on OOD data but actually increases it.
-Its confidence score of 77.7 is the highest (worst) of all tested methods, surpassing even the MAP (75.0) and standard SWAG (76.8) baselines.
-This indicates a fundamental failure of the method for this task, as it becomes more certain of its incorrect predictions when presented with novel data.

-2. **Extreme Computational Cost:** Similar to the subspace variant, the `swag_laplace` method is prohibitively slow.
-With a fit time of over 44 seconds, it is the slowest of all methods.
-This cost is dominated by the initial SWAG training phase, which requires many epochs of training to collect the necessary model weight statistics before the Laplace approximation can be computed.
-This makes it impractical for many real-world scenarios.

-3. **Disconnect Between AUROC and Confidence:** Despite its poor calibration, the `swag_laplace` variant achieves an excellent AUROC score of 96.5, matching the MAP baseline.
-This is an interesting result, as it suggests that while the model's absolute confidence scores are miscalibrated, its ability to rank predictions and discriminate between in- and out-of-distribution data remains strong.
+Our experiments with the ```SWAGLaplace``` variant reveal a method whose performance clearly depends on the dataset's complexity.
+The core motivation—to leverage the rich, empirically-derived covariance structure from SWAG within the formal Laplace framework shows moderate success on simpler data but struggles to adapt to more complex distributions.

+On MNIST, the corrected ```swag_laplace``` method is moderately effective.
+It achieves an impressive AUROC of 96.5, which is on par with the best-performing methods like ```laplace_all``` and ```subspace_laplace```.
+This indicates that the posterior approximation is excellent at distinguishing in-distribution from out-of-distribution data.
+However, its confidence score of 77.7 is the highest among all tested methods, even slightly higher than the MAP baseline (76.1).
+This suggests that while the shape of the uncertainty is correct (high AUROC), the overall posterior is still slightly overconfident.

+In sharp contrast, the method's performance on the more complex CIFAR-10 dataset is poor.
+While its confidence of 69.2 is competitive, the AUROC score of 88.0 is significantly lower than the MAP baseline (96.5) and most other methods.
+This large difference suggests that the uncertainty estimates generated for CIFAR-10 are not well-correlated with the true data likelihood, failing to effectively separate in- and out-of-distribution samples.

+The computational cost of ```swag_laplace``` is its most significant drawback across both datasets.
+With fit times of 44.01s for MNIST and 17.58s for CIFAR-10, it is one of the most time-consuming methods.
+This cost is a fundamental part of the SWAG procedure, which requires a full training run and a dedicated phase for collecting weight snapshots, making it less practical than methods operating on a single pre-trained model.

-**Why is it not more effective?**
+**Why is it not very effective on MNIST and on CIFAR-10?**

-The method's poor performance, particularly its tendency toward overconfidence, suggests a flawed central assumption.
-The SwagLaplace implementation assumes that the inverse of the SWAG diagonal variance is a good proxy for the diagonal of the Hessian.
-These results suggest this is not the case.

-1. **Invalid Hessian Approximation:** SWAG variance measures the spread of high-performing models in a relatively flat region of the loss landscape.
-The core idea of `SwagLaplace` is that a larger spread (high variance) corresponds to lower curvature (low precision), and vice-versa.
-The empirical results show that simply inverting this variance does not produce a Hessian approximation that captures meaningful uncertainty for OOD detection.
-The resulting posterior is evidently too sharp, leading to severe overconfidence.

-2. **SWAG and Laplace Capture Different Information:** The uncertainty captured by SWAG comes from exploring a wide range of good solutions, which reflects the model's overall robustness.
-The Laplace approximation, however, estimates curvature at a single point.
-The information from SWAG's wider exploration does not translate well to Laplace's single-point estimate.
-The benefits of averaging diverse models get lost.

-In conclusion, the `SwagLaplace` variant, while an interesting conceptual hybrid, proves to be ineffective and impractical for this task.
-It demonstrates the worst of both worlds: the extreme computational cost of SWAG combined with an uncertainty estimate that is even more overconfident than simple baselines.
-It stands as a valuable negative result, demonstrating that a naive combination of uncertainty quantification methods can lead to a degradation in performance.
+The performance difference between the two datasets points to how the SWAG-derived covariance interacts with the complexity of the loss landscape.

+- **Relative success on MNIST:** On simpler datasets like MNIST, the loss landscape is relatively smooth.
+The SWAG procedure can explore the region around a good solution, and the resulting low-rank plus diagonal covariance provides an approximation of the local geometry.
+The low-rank component successfully captures the key parameter correlations needed for high-quality OOD detection.
+The slight overconfidence (high confidence score) is a minor issue, likely due to the SWAG exploration not being quite wide enough to capture the full posterior variance.
+- **Failure on CIFAR-10:** For a complex dataset like CIFAR-10, the loss landscape is much more complex and high-dimensional.
+In this setting, the SWAG snapshots may be too simple to capture the true posterior geometry.
+The limited rank of the deviation matrix $D$ can only model a very small subspace of parameter correlations.
+It appears that for CIFAR-10, the most functionally relevant directions of uncertainty lie outside this low-rank subspace, or the diagonal approximation is insufficient.
+The resulting posterior is poorly estimated, leading to poor OOD detection (low AUROC) because it overestimates variance in some directions while underestimating it in others that are more critical for OOD tasks.

+In conclusion, ```SWAGLaplace``` is a method whose effectiveness is highly sensitive to the underlying problem.
+It demonstrates that for simpler problems, an empirically-derived, low-rank covariance can be moderately effective.
+However, it fails to scale to more complex datasets, where its fixed-rank approximation is insufficient to capture the complex structure of the posterior.
+This, combined with its high computational cost, makes it a less reliable and practical choice compared to other Laplace variants like ```laplace_all```.

 ### 3.3: Results on New Datasets